Core-softened water-alcohol mixtures: the solute-size effects: Abstract

 \section{Abstract}

-Water is the most anomalous material on Earth, with a long list of thermodynamic, dynamic and structural behavior that deviate from the expected.
-Recent studies indicate that the anomalies can be related to a competition between two liquids, which means that water has a potential liquid-liquid phase transition (LLPT) that ends in a liquid-liquid critical point (LLCP).
-In a recent work [J. Mol.
-Liq.
-320 (2020) 114420], using molecular dynamics simulations and a core-softened potential approach, we have shown that adding a simple solute as methanol can "kill" the anomalous behavior as the LLCP is suppressed by the spontaneous crystallization in a hexagonal closed packing (HCP) crystal near the LLPT.
-Now, we extend this work to see how alcohols with longer chains will affect the complex behavior of water mixtures in the supercooled regime.
-Besides CS methanol, ethanol and 1-propanol were added to CS water.
-We observed that the anomaly vanishes as the alcohol chain increases.
-Curiously, the LLCP did not vanishes together with the anomalous behavior.
-The reason is that the mechanism for ethanol and 1-propanol is distinct to the one observed previously for methanol: here, the longer chains affect the competition between the scales in the CS potential.
-Also, the chain size affects the solid phases, favoring the HCP solid and the amorphous solid phase over the body-centered cubic (BCC) crystal.
-This findings helps to elucidate the behavior of water solutions in the supercooled regime, and indicates that the LLCP can be observed in systems without anomalous behavior.
+Water is the most anomalous material on Earth, with a long list of thermodynamic, dynamic and structural behaviors that deviate from what is expected.
+Recent studies indicate that the anomalies may be related to a competition between two liquids, which means that water has a potential liquid-liquid phase transition (LLPT) which ends at a liquid-liquid critical point (LLCP).
+In a recent work [\textit{J. Mol.
+Liq}, 2020, \textbf{320}, 114420], using molecular dynamics simulations and a core-softened potential approach, we have shown that adding a simple solute as methanol can "kill" the density anomalous behavior as the LLCP is suppressed by the spontaneous crystallization in a hexagonal closed packing (HCP) crystal near the LLPT.
+Now, we extend this work in order to realize how longer-chain alcohols will affect the complex behavior of water-alcohol mixtures in the supercooled regime.
+Besides core-softened (CS) methanol, ethanol and 1-propanol were added to a system of identical particles that interact through the continuous shouldered well (CSW) potential.
+We observed that the density anomaly gradually decreases its extension in phase diagrams until disappearing with the growth of the non-polar chain and the alcohol concentration, differently from the liquid-liquid phase transition (and the LLCP), which remained present in all analyzed mixtures, in according to \textit{Nature}, 2001, \textbf{409}, 692.
+For our model, the longer non-polar chains and higher concentrations gradually impact the competition between the scales in the CS potential, leading to a gradual disappearing of the anomalies until the TMD total disappearance is observed when the first coordination shell structure is also affected: the short-range ordering is favored, leading to less competition between short- and long-range ordering and, consequently, to the extinction of anomalies.
+Also, the non-polar chain size and concentration have an effect on the solid phases, favoring the hexagonal closed packed (HCP) solid and the amorphous solid phase over the body-centered cubic (BCC) crystal.
+These findings help elucidate the behavior of water solutions in the supercooled regime, and indicate that the LLCP can be observed in systems without density anomalous behavior.